 On June 5, 2024, the Company announced it had been advised by a global aerospace OEM company that PyroGenesis' Ti64 "coarse" powder has met all the necessary requirements to be added to the client's approved supplier list.
-The client will now begin the formal process of adding PyroGenesis to its internal approved supplier list for this specific powder, a process that is expected to be completed this summer.
+The client will now begin the formal process of adding PyroGenesis to its internal approved supplier list for this specific powder.